hacksparrow/jsonfile-updater/README.md

 })
 ```

-You can target a sub-property using the dot notation:
+You can add a sub-property using the dot notation:

 ```js
 updater('./settings.json').add('author.age', 100, function(err) {